rob10campbell/PRoPS-colloids_setup/02-HOOMDblue-Install-Guide.md

 **Make sure that you are sourced to the virtual environment before installing.**

-Move to the new hoomd folder
+Move to the new hoomd-v2.9.7 folder
 ```bash
 (VirtEnv) $ cd hoomd-v2.9.7
 ```